tytydraco/yessleep/out/I_Found_Her_in_Their_House.md

 *Okay, wait in the living room.*

-Suddenly, a slow, wet thud thumped above me again—something heavy—like bowling balls rolling off a shelf.
+Suddenly, a slow, wet thud thumped above me—something heavy—like bowling balls rolling off a shelf.
 Her dad shouldn't have been home, he worked night shifts, but something about it drew me to investigate.

 I climbed the stairs.
 “Hello?”